handsamtw/strava-calender-api/README.md

 ## Why do I build this project?

-Strava Calendar API is the API that suppports Strava Calendar app to retrieve Strava personal data and plot the heatmap.
-It is implemented in Python Flask framework.
+Strava Calendar API is the API that suppports Strava Calendar app to retrieve Strava personal data and plot the calendar.
+It is implemented in FastAPI.
 The background of this project can be found at [Strava Calendar](https://github.com/handsamtw/strava-calender).

 ### Example